-- \$100 for seeing your doctor within 7 days after an emergency room visit for behavioral health; or - \$50 if it is more than 7 days but within 30 days after an emergency room visit for behavioral health. - \$100 for seeing your doctor within 7 days after an inpatient behavioral health stay; or

-- \$50 if it is more than 7 days but within 30 days after an inpatient behavioral health stay. - \$20 for seeing your doctor within 14 days after an inpatient hospital stay.
+- \$100 for seeing your doctor within 7 days after an emergency room visit for behavioral health; or - \$50 if it is more than 7 days but within 30 days after an emergency room visit for behavioral health. - \$100 for seeing your doctor within 7 days after an inpatient behavioral health stay; or - \$50 if it is more than 7 days but within 30 days after an inpatient behavioral health stay. - \$20 for seeing your doctor within 14 days after an inpatient hospital stay.

-Annual Flu Shot - \$25 reward
+Annual Flu Shot - \$25 /\$75 rewards

-Members aged 42 and older can earn \$25 for getting the flu shot from their PCP or an in-network pharmacy.
+Members should get their flu shot once a year from their PCP or an in-network pharmacy.